sjoseph11236/Software_Testing_Apprenticeship/week2/Day9/overview.md

     TBD

   ## Lab A:
-  - Create two tables, student and courses, that have a relationship.**Add to Github**
+  - Create your own schema with two different tables that have a relationship.**Add to Github**

   ## Lab B:
     - Create a three classes database, Student and course.
 The courses should have a collection of students that take that course.
 The database should track a collection of courses and a collection of students.
-Write appropriate tests in Junit. **Add to Github**
+Write appropriate tests in Junit.**Add to Github**

 # Exit Tix
   - **Submit Lab A to Github.**